MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ## Protect data

 Fabric supports sensitivity labels from Microsoft Purview Information Protection.
-These are the labels, such as *General*, *Confidential*, and *Highlighly Confidential*, that are widely used in Microsoft Office apps such as Word, PowerPoint, and Excel to protect senstivity information.
+These are the labels, such as *General*, *Confidential*, and *Highly Confidential*, that are widely used in Microsoft Office apps such as Word, PowerPoint, and Excel to protect sensitive information.
 In Fabric, you can classify items that contain sensitive data using these same sensitivity labels.
 The sensitivity labels then follow the data automatically from item to item as it flows through Fabric, all the way from data source to business user.
 The sensitivity label follows even when the data is exported to supported formats such as PBIX, Excel, PowerPoint, and PDF, thus ensuring that your data remains protected.
 Only authorized users will be able to open the file.
 For more information, see [Governance and compliance in Microsoft Fabric](../governance/governance-compliance-overview.md).

+To help you govern, protect, and manage your data, you can use [Microsoft Purview](../governance/microsoft-purview-fabric.md).
+Microsoft Purview and Fabric work together letting you store, analyze, and govern your data from a single location, the [Microsoft Purview hub](../governance/use-microsoft-purview-hub.md).

 ## Recover data